 - You must have a strong site architecture

-- You must have valuable content
+- You must have valuable information

 Here are the basics you need to cover before you jump into link acquisition:

 When you hurt user experience, Google limits your organic traffic growth.

 The first thing you need to do is avoid speeding through this process.

 Otherwise, you may end up wondering:

 “Why aren’t my backlinks working!?”

 Think of SEO as a puzzle.

 You can’t complete a puzzle without having all the pieces.